ikotun-dev/Ikotun.dev/src/content/blog/openai-setup-gdg.md

 > Why would you need an openAI assistant?

-You might need to create a virtual assistant or a knowledge base that can intelligently retrieve information from the data you've provided for it.
+You might need to create a virtual assistant or a knowledge base that intelligently retrieves information from the data you provide.
-A common example is creating a virtial assistant that acts as a customer service agent for a company.
+A common example is creating a virtual assistant that acts as a customer service agent for a company.

 > Company A sells domain names online: they want to improve user experience by making it easier for users to find the information they need.
 > <br/><b>There are two approaches to this:<br/></b>